THIS MONTH - FREE SHIPPING OVER £50

 Hair brushes & combs for wigs

-When your wig has been out all day or night, it will require a brush just to remove any knots and tangles, and keep it in good shape.
+A wig will require a brush just to remove any knots and tangles to keep your hair looking in top condition.

 Wide Tooth Comb

-A large wide tooth comb is good for all kinds of styles to keep you looking groomed, always starting at the bottom and working your way up to the top.
-Being gentle and careful not to tug at the hair to avoid breakage.
+A large wide tooth comb is good for all kinds of styles to keep your wig under control.
+Always start at the bottom and work your way up to the top.
+Be gentle to not to tug at the hair to avoid breakage.

 The Steel/metal Bristle Brush